com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 > - What others have already done with the data?
+This API is very popular.
+Therefore a lot of different work have been performed on it.
+Here is a list of projects provided on Spotify website that consume the API: https://developer.spotify.com/community/showcase/
 > - Why is your approach original?

 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.
+No

 ## Milestone 2 (7th May, 5pm)